artineering-io/flair-docs/_includes/effects/toon-lines.md

 {: .info}

 #### Line Width
-Width of the generated lines.
+Width of the generated toon and sketch lines.
 The width of lines can also be art-directed with [VertexFX](/flair/art-direction/vertexfx/) and [NoiseFX](/flair/art-direction/noisefx/).

 <figure>
 	<video autoplay loop muted playsinline>